 In the show-by-time view, each event instance is listed with the most recent events at the top of the screen.
-Each event has the event type number, the event severity color code (see Event Severity on page 129), the time the event occurred, and the event description.
+Each event has the event type number, the event severity color code (see 6.2.2.1 - Event Severity), the time the event occurred, and the event description.

-In the show-by-frequency view, there is one row for each event type number, e.g. all the 1000 events-"protocol completed successfully"-are represented in one row.
+In the show-by-frequency view, there is one row for each event type number, e.g. all the 1000 events- "protocol completed successfully"-are represented in one row.
 As well as the event number, severity color code and description, the number of instances of the event and the dates and times of the first and last instances of the event are shown.